GameChangerFinance/gamechanger.wallet/docs/workspaces/quick-start.md

 <details>
   <summary>Notes regarding standards.</summary>

-Standards limit your possibilities, they exist for a reason.
+Standards exist for a reason.
 But sometimes reasons exists because strict, non-universal and overly-opinionated standards limit possibilities in first place.

 Toolmakers are nobody to tell you what to do or what not to do.
 Specially on web3 space.